Agustin107x/Practica-Obligatorio/README.md

 ```
 ***

-2. And the second step is modify the playbook webserver.yml with the correct ip and domain of our centos machine.
+2. And the second step is to verify that the IP is the same as our centos machine
 ```ini
 - name: Add domain name to hosts ansible.builtin.lineinfile: